 The projects below began with a question: What might you do with what you have learned by reading, thinking, and writing in the course Writing in an Endangered World?
-Students were encouraged to know what they were doing and then to go about doing it well.
+Each student was encouraged to make something that would apply what they learned.

 It takes action to make a change.
-This is Meghan Hayman’s claim in her project Saving Mother Earth: a blog designed to inform the world about our earth’s environmental crisis and raises money for Greenpeace, a nonprofit environmental organization that helps to give the earth a voice.
+Meghan Hayman’s blog Saving Mother Earth is designed to inform the world about our earth’s environmental crisis and raises money for Greenpeace, a nonprofit environmental organization that helps to give the earth a voice.

-Anna LeClere and Chelsea Birchmore Food for Thought features interviews on people’s relationship to food
+Anna LeClere and Chelsea Birchmore’s Food for Thought features interviews on people’s relationship to food

-Alexa Reichardt Final Project: Solitude: the ways of the woods, positive change, resilience
+Alexa Reichardt has put together a site, Solitude, that seeks ways of the woods, positive change, resilience

 Ethan Chalmers EcoConscious Climbing blog explores climbing and environmental ethics, specifically the impact of climbing on the rock and on the experiences of future climbers.

-Ariel Freedman has composed an Illustrated Children’s Book
+Ariel Freedman has composed “The Adventures of Geo the Rock,” her Illustrated Children’s Book

-Roy Martin’s Nature In A Quarter Hour Podcast on the field of environmentalism and it’s literary contributions
+Roy Martin’s Nature In A Quarter Hour Podcast offers a series of reflections (and an interview) based in the field of environmentalism and it’s literary contributions